-Neither law firm can claim credit for the original idea - that goes to Charter's financial advisers, especially Jim Millstein, then of Lazard and now chief restructuring officer at the US Treasury.
-The challenge for both law firms was to get the debt reinstatement to work.
-"You have to live with the credit agreement exactly as written," says Mr Kornberg, and this meant that Paul Allen, the Microsoft co-founder and Charter's dominant shareholder, had to retain 35 per cent voting control of the company.
-To avoid a "change of control" default that would derail the reinstatement plan, a settlement was agreed with Mr Allen in which he retained the required level of voting control but a substan-
+In spite of such success stories, not all the battles have had happy endings.
+Collins & Aikman, which specialised in interior fabrics and instrument panels, was liquidated in 2007 and Charter's dominant shareholder, had to retain 35 per cent voting control of the company.
+To avoid a "change of control" default that would derail the reinstatement plan, a settlement was agreed with Mr Allen in which he retained the required level of voting control but a substantially lower economic stake.

-Victory for the two law firms led to reinstatement of the \$12hn in low-cost debt and was crucial in a restructuring of Charter that included \$2.1bn in new equity, eliminated \$8bn in junior debt and reduced annual interest costs by more than \$800m.
+Victory for the two law firms led to reinstatement of the \$12bn in low-cost debt and was crucial in a restructuring of Charter that included \$2.1bn in new equity, eliminated \$8bn in junior debt and reduced annual interest costs by more than \$800m.
 Also, as Mr Kornberg notes, it "put reinstatement on the menu as a potential item to be used in restructuring cases".

-Mr Cieri agrees that reinstatement of debt became popular at the height of the credit crisis, but says it is less relevant in the near term as interest rates are so low.
+Mr Cieri agrees that reinstatement of debt became popular at the height of the credit crisis. but says it is less relevant in the near term as interest rates are so low.
 "Maybe in the next restructuring cycle it will be used again," he says.
 With restructuring cases that involve various levels of debt, the range of possible outcomes is increased, says Mr Cieri, and this leads to more contention.
-But he stresses: "The litigation in Charter was conducted among gentlemen - and that includes the banks.'
+But he stresses: "The litigation in $Charter \ was \ conducted \ among \ gentlemen-and$ that includes the banks.'